jthmiller/gen711-811-example/README.md

 ## Findings

 ![plot](plots/fst_div.png)
+Figure 1.
+Provide figure descriptions- indicate how figure was made (programs), with which data.
+Make sure to cite everything you used.

+### Note:
 To add a plot from the 'figs' folder, there needs to be a line in this document that looks like this:
 ```
 ![plot](figs/plotfile.png)
 ```
-Figure 1.
-Provide figure descriptions- indicate how figure was made (programs), with which data.
-Make sure to cite everything you used.